Wiltshaw & Robinson (Ltd)

 • In 1933, after a long association, they took over Birks, Rawlins & Co Ltd, a bone china manufacturing company and the Vine Pottery was also used to produce 'Carlton Ware'.

-• In January 1958 the company name was changed to Carlton Ware Ltd. Frederick Cuthbert Wiltshaw continue as owner and Managing Director until his death in 1966.
+• In January 1958 the company name was changed to Carlton Ware Ltd. Cuthbert Wiltshaw continue as owner and Managing Director until his death in 1966.

 See article on Carlton Ware